sagyas/angular-dotnetcore-top-10-movies/README.md

 # Top 10 Movies

 List of Top 10 Movies.
-This Angular project was created using `ng new`.
+This Angular project was created with `$ ng new`.
-This .NET Core project was created using `dotnet new webapi`.
+This .NET Core project was created with `$ dotnet new webapi`.

 ![alt text](./top-10-movies.png 'App')